jina-ai/executors/README.md

 > ⚠️ Please do **not** commit your new Executor to this repository.
 This repository is **only** for Jina engineers to better manage in-house executors in a centralized way.
-You *may* submit PRs to fix bugs/add features to the existing ones.
+You *may* submit PRs to fix bugs/add features.

-# Executors (internal-only)

-To develop your own Executor, please use [`jina hub new`](https://docs.jina.ai/advanced/hub/create-hub-executor/) and **create your own Executor repo**.
+> To develop your own Executor, please use [`jina hub new`](https://docs.jina.ai/advanced/hub/create-hub-executor/) and **create your own Executor repo**.
+Check the complete guide [here](https://docs.jina.ai/advanced/hub/)

-Here is the complete guide: https://docs.jina.ai/advanced/hub/
+# Executors

 ## Remark to Internal Developers